How Hard Is the MCAT? Everything You Need to Know

 Factors That Make the MCAT Difficult

-Answering the question “is the MCAT hard?” often leaves aspiring medical students grappling with its complexity.
+Answering the question “Is the MCAT hard?” often leaves aspiring medical students grappling with its complexity.
 While it is important for assessing future physicians, the test's reputation as challenging is well-earned.

 Comprehensive Content